Sweata1501/Practise/README.md

 # Practise
-just to learn push and pull
+just to learn push and pull to do projects in future

+I am very nervous